Celeo/Preston/README.md

 You should always include a good `user_agent`.

+Additionally, a `post_op` method exists, that takes a dictionary (instead of **kwargs) and another parameter; the former is used like above, to satisfy the URL parameters, and the latter is sent to the ESI endpoint as the payloadd.

 For #2, there are 2 methods that you'll need, `get_authorize_url` and `authenticate`, and several `__init__` kwargs.

 ```python